kevinblumenfeld/Posh365/README.md

 This prevents having to constantly type in credentials each session.

 Office 365 tenant name, for example, either contoso or contoso.onmicrosoft.com must be provided with -Tenant parameter.
 Additionally, if more than one username will be used against a single tenant, use the -User parameter (for the second username and so on).
-Use anything unique to that username so the credential can be uniquely saved.  -User parameter is no mandatory.
+Use anything unique to that username so the credential can be uniquely saved.  -User parameter is **not** mandatory.

 ## Set-CloudLicense